J. C. Fargo: Personal life

 Two of his children worked at the American, National, and Westcott Express Companies.
 His son William was the Secretary and his son James was the Treasurer.

+His wife Fannie died on August 31, 1896.

-Fargo died at his residence, 56 Park Avenue in New York City, on February 8, 1915.
+J. C. Fargo died at his residence, 56 Park Avenue in New York City, on February 8, 1915.
 After a funeral at St. Barnabas Church, he was buried at Sleepy Hollow Cemetery in Sleepy Hollow, New York.